ImageMagick/Usage-Markdown/morphology/index.md

 [![\[IM Output\]](fractional_magnify_shape.gif)](fractional_magnify_shape.gif)

-As you can see pixels of the same value are generally separated in a 'knight's move' pattern, but form lines that generate a octagonal shape.
+As you can see pixels of the same value are generally separated in a 'knight's move' pattern, but form lines that generate an octagonal shape.
 The octogon is however rotated 45 degrees from the [Octagonal Distance Kernel](octagonal)

 It is also this shape difference that causes the final maximum distance to be larger.